 Discover the excitement of America’s greatest, most energetic city together with your family.
 Enjoy expert-led field trips by land and sea to the Statue of Liberty, Ellis Island, the United Nations, Rockefeller Center, Chinatown and Little Italy.
 Learn why New York City is one of the greatest places on earth and take home wonderful memories of your time together.

-• Explore the “Kids End” of Central Park including Sheep Meadow, the sailboat pond, the carousel and the zoo.
+• Explore the “Kids End” of Central Park.

-• At the American Museum of Natural History, enjoy the prehistoric thrills of the Hall of Dinosaurs and launch into space via the Hayden Planetarium’s virtual reality simulator.
+• At the American Museum of Natural History, enjoy the prehistoric thrills of the Hall of Dinosaurs and delve into space at the Hayden Planetarium.

 • Take a boat excursion to the iconic Statue of Liberty and Ellis Island, gateway to America for millions of immigrants.

 This is a family program for participants, their adult children and grandchildren ages 9 and up.

 Coordinated by Explore New York, Corp.